laderast/RBootcamp_old/chapter3.md

 --- type:NormalExercise lang:r xp:300 skills:1 key:5bbc97ed1b
 ## Putting it all together: Challenge 1

+Now here comes the fun part.
+Chaining `dplyr` verbs together to accomplish some data cleaning and transformation.

+For a reference while you work, you can use the `dplyr` cheatsheet here: https://www.rstudio.com/wp-content/uploads/2015/02/data-wrangling-cheatsheet.pdf

 *** =instructions
 For the `biopics` data, `filter()` the data so that we only cover movies from 2000 to 2014.
 Then